Skip to Content

 R.E.A.L.
 Talk

 R.E.A.L.
-Talk (Resiliency, Education, And Leadership): Provides a space for BIPOC (Black/Indigenous People of Color) and male-identified individuals on UNC’s campus to engage and develop their sense of belonging, personal agency, growth mindset, and tools for honing resiliency and grit.
+Talk (Resiliency, Education, And Leadership): Provides a space for BIPOC male-identified individuals on UNC-CH’s campus to engage and develop their sense of belonging, personal agency, growth mindset, and tools for honing resiliency and grit.

-Graduate and professional male-identified students of color help facilitate this cohort of students while in the process gain leadership skills and develop strong mentoring bonds.
-No topic is off-limits, rather broaching courageous discourse will aid in participants’ growth, exploration, and self-actualization.
+Professional staff, along with graduate and professional male-identified students of color, help facilitate the process of gaining leadership skills and developing strong mentoring bonds.
+The group supports courageous discourse to aid in participants’ growth, exploration, and self-actualization.
+This group is open to any undergraduate or graduate/professional student.

 To join R.E.A.L.
 Talk email: Dr. DeVetta Holman-Copeland at dholman@email.unc.edu